stan-dev/design-docs/designs/0004-sparse-matrices.md

 Sparse matrices can be supported in Stan-math by either moving to `EigenBase` as the default in the metaprogramming or by having separate methods for Sparse Matrices.

 Let's look at primitive add for an example.
-One implementation of `add` in stan math is
+One implementation of `add` in Stan math is

 ```cpp
 template <typename T1, typename T2, int R, int C>